Back to Reference

 Evolving role in the digital age

-As digital transformation accelerates, matrix organizations are evolving to integrate new technologies and agile methodologies.
+As digital transformation accelerates, matrix organizations are evolving to integrate new technologies and agile methodologies, with research showing that matrixed structures deliver consistent results across digital ambitions.
 This adaptability ensures they remain relevant in a rapidly changing business environment.

 Adapting to remote and hybrid work environments